maine lockdowns

 Sensationalized headlines and clickbait articles are designed to grab attention and generate high levels of engagement, often at the expense of accuracy and context.
 This can lead to the amplification of rumors, misinformation, and panic.

 Additionally, the speed and reach of social media platforms enable the rapid spread of sensationalized stories, further fueling hysteria.
-As a result, media’s influence on shaping public perception and behavior during times of crisis cannot be underestimated.
+As a result, the media’s influence on shaping public perception and behavior during times of crisis cannot be underestimated.

-The Covid Lockdown Myths
+The COVID-19 Lockdown Myths

-- They save lives
+1. They save lives

-- Lockdowns keep people safer
+2. Lockdowns keep people safer

-- They protect you
+3. They protect you

 They have contributed to reducing economic activity, raising unemployment, reducing schooling, causing political unrest, contributing to domestic violence, and undermining liberal democracy.